Introduction

 - Biologics Expenditures (2013-2017):

-- Biologics accounted for less than 2% of prescriptions but represented nearly 40% of all medication expenditures in the US in 2017.
+- In 2017, biologics constituted less than 2% of prescriptions but accounted for nearly 40% of all medication expenditures in the United States.

 - Global Availability of Biosimilars (as of 2019):

-- Infliximab biosimilars available in 43 countries, median entry year: 2015.
+- Infliximab biosimilars were available in 43 countries, with a median entry year of 2015.

-- Bevacizumab biosimilars available in only 7 countries.
+- Bevacizumab biosimilars were limited to only 7 countries.

-- Biosimilars are more common in high/upper middle-income countries, with over 80% availability of adalimumab, etanercept, and pegfilgrastim in OECD countries.
+- Biosimilars were prevalent in highand upper-middle-income nations, with over 80% availability for adalimumab, etanercept, and pegfilgrastim in OECD countries.

 - FDA Approvals (2015-2022):